barnabemonnot/kickstartereum/README.md

 However, this contract fails in the following way: an `approvalCount` variable is kept by each request, and if the `approvalCount` is larger than half of the `contributorCount`, the request is granted.
 But `contributorCount` is incremented every time someone donates to the campaign, opening the door to Sybil attacks where the same person (even with the same account) donates several times.

 In this project, we propose a different implementation where the total amount of contributions is tracked by a variable `approversWeight`.
-Each time a contributor donates money to the campaign, the contract checks if they have donated before and increments their weight by the new donation amount.
+Each time a contributor `c` donates money to the campaign, the contract checks if they have donated before and increments their weight `contributions[c]` by the new donation amount.
 A request is granted if and only if a majority weight of donators approves the request, similar to shareholder votes that are usually proportional to participation.

 ### Pain points